Sai284/Regression_AMD_Gold/README.md

 ## How to Reproduce
 1. pip install statsmodels
 2. pip install openpyxl
-3.
+3. Ensure path is correct
-pip install -r requirements.txt